 How is a Lopapeysa made, and what makes it so special?

 The Lopapeysa, quite simply, means ‘unspun wool sweater’.
 These garments are solely made from pure Icelandic unspun sheep wool that has been carefully selected for its unique durability and warmth.
 The country’s sheep have naturally adjusted and adapted to Iceland’s sub-Arctic temperatures over the centuries, making their two-layered wool one like no other.
-The inner fibers are soft and insulating whilst the outer ones are rugged and water-resistant making them a perfect fit for all four seasons.
+The inner fibres are soft and insulating whilst the outer ones are rugged and water-resistant making them a perfect fit for all four seasons.
 Lopapeysas come in various natural sheep colors, from off-white to black and all in between.
 Nowadays, an array of different dyed colors has been added to the mix and the sweaters can truly come in any form, differing from the traditional look but adding a pinch of character and individuality.
 As the pattern is made in non-varying circles, the front of the sweater is identical to its back.
 The large decorative pattern on top, called the ‘yoke’, is often preserved with the evolution of the Lopapeysa over time.
-Even though the colors change, its superior quality and long-lasting wear have stayed the same year in, year out.
+Even though the colors change, its superior quality and long lasting wear have stayed the same year in, year out.

 The history behind the famed Lopapeysa